RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-21-Invoke-AzureRmVmScript.md

 # VM-1    VM-1-NIC   Not Assigned
 ```

 Perfect!
-I can now get a list of VMs and public IPs.
+We can now get a list of VMs and public IPs.
 Our customer doesn't have access to Azure, that would likely be a better solution here, but what can you do.

 ## Catastrophe(ish)

 Our customer is quite thankful.
 Their work is chugging along on day one.
-We're oblivious, continuing our various other projects and tasks.
+We continue our various other projects and tasks.
 Ideally we might have something like [OMS](https://azure.microsoft.com/en-us/documentation/articles/operations-management-suite-overview/) up and running to watch these VMs.
 Thankfully, one of our astute customers notices when one of these VMs restart overnight.

 We should probably mention here that when you run a workload in the cloud, that workload should be designed appropriately.
 If you have a system sensitive to restarts running on Azure, AWS, or any other hosted service, you're going to have a bad time.
 Alas, we're talking code written by and for a unique audience; it can't handle multiple cores, let alone the many scenarios that come up in a hosted environment.